avinashvamshi180/bulk-email-project/README.md

 # bulk-email-project

-sending bulk promotional emails using a serverless architecture, services like S3, Lambda, SES.
+Email marketing is a powerful tool for businesses to engage with their audience.
+However, sending emails to a large audience can be a difficult task.
+We use services like S3, Lambda, SES and CloudWatch to execute the project.